Protecting your personal brand

 You can take legal steps to protect the brand name.
 Applying copyright (like celebrities do) to your name will protect it if it is used by others who do not have permission to do so.

-Anyone who has built a personal brand will tell you it is very fragile.
+Anyone who has built a personal brand will tell you they are very fragile.
 It only takes one bad customer experience and the brands image can be tainted.

 By doing one simple thing you can ensure your personal brand stays top-class: